0382/CGcoefficient.jl/README.md

 A package to calculate CG-coefficient, Racah coefficient, Wigner 3j, 6j, 9j symbols and Moshinsky brakets.

 One can get the exact result with `SqrtRational` type, which use `BigInt` to avoid overflow.
-And we also offer float version for numeric calculation, which is about twice faster than [GNU Scientific Library](https://www.gnu.org/software/gsl/).
+And we also offer float version for numeric calculation, which is several times faster than [GNU Scientific Library](https://www.gnu.org/software/gsl/).

 I also rewrite the float version with c++ for numeric calculation: [WignerSymbol](https://github.com/0382/WignerSymbol).